pixelninja/media_library/README.markdown

 This also comes packaged with a field to replace the default upload field, where files can be uploaded or selected and attached directly to entries.

+**NOTE: If you are upgrading from a version lower than 3.0, this is a breaking change.
+File data is output as nodes not attributes.
+Please check the debug carefully and update your xslt to match.**

 ## Installation

 - Upload the `/media_library` folder to your Symphony `/extensions` folder.